 Being Diagnosed With Type 1 Diabetes

-There may not have been any clear warning signs before you or your loved one were diagnosed with type 1 diabetes, so it may have come as a shock.
+There may not have been any clear warning signs before you or your loved one was diagnosed with type 1 diabetes, so it may have come as a shock.
 It may help you to know that you are not alone.
-Each year over 18,000 people under the age of 20 in the United States are diagnosed with type 1 diabetes.
-But it’s not just a childhood disease; adults can get type 1 diabetes too!
+In 2014–2015, there were over 18,000 diagnosed cases of type 1 diabetes in the United States among people under 20 years of age.
+But it’s not just a childhood disease; adults can get type 1 diabetes, too.

 There is support available to help you deal with the shock and stress of the diagnosis.
 You can take charge and help manage your, or your loved one's, type 1 diabetes.